-When looking at near-market innovation, the EU has created InnoEnergy that is a successful tool to ensure interaction between public bodies, academia, businesses and start-up (see box 3).
+When looking at near-market innovation, the EU has created InnoEnergy that is a successful tool to ensure interaction between public bodies, academia, businesses and start-up (see box 4).

-BOX 3 - InnoEnergy: a successful EU public-private partnership for energy innovation
+BOX 4 - InnoEnergy: a successful EU public-private partnership for energy innovation

-The creation of the European Institute of Innovation and Technology (EIT)147 in 2008 goes into the direction of a mission-based approach of the R&I policy, as the Knowledge and Innovation Communities (KICs), integrate the knowledge triangle at their core (see figure 12), are structured towards markets, and dedicated to societal challenges, such as energy or climate change.
+The creation of the European Institute of Innovation and Technology (EIT)150 in 2008 goes into the direction of a mission-based approach of the R&I policy, as the Knowledge and Innovation Communities (KICs), integrate the knowledge triangle at their core (see figure 12), are structured towards markets, and dedicated to societal challenges, such as energy or climate change.
 KICs are furthermore operating according to an impact-oriented approach using Key Performance Indicators (KPIs) to assess their action and embracing the entrepreneurship culture.

-The official mission of the EIT is to boost the innovation process from idea to product, from lab to market, and from student to entrepreneur.148 by the EIT with universities and energy corporates, now InnoEnergy's shareholders.
+The official mission of the EIT is to boost the innovation process from idea to product, from lab to market, and from student to entrepreneur.151

+In the field of the energy transition, two KICs are important (Climate and Digital) while a third one is central as it is dedicated to energy.
+InnoEnergy (former KIC InnoEnergy) is therefore a European PPP, initiated in 2010 by the EIT with universities and energy corporates, now InnoEnergy's shareholders.
 InnoEnergy is a for-profit but not for-dividend European company.
 It aims at reducing time-to-market for innovations that can reduce energy cost, decarbonise the energy system or increase energy efficiency.
 It has three core activities: